acorg/2018-cambridge-python-course/class_notes/day3-looking-ahead.md

 * More on where to find help, what to read, do, trust, etc. (1 hour)
 * samtools for pileups (2 hours)
 * Plotting (1/2 day)
-* Read Excel using Pandas (1/2 day) - maybe Stefan's problem.
+* Read Excel using Pandas (1/2 day) - maybe Stefan's problem
-* Consolidate things with more programming.
+* Consolidate things with more programming
+* Pelican notebooks (or possible github pages instead or in conjunction)

 ## Wednesday